DuckY-Y/EnecoWind/README.md

-# Cron Job Configuration Scripts
+# Cron Job Copy Script

 This repository contains scripts for configuring and managing cron jobs.